q2a/q2a.github.io/addons/translations.md

 layout: page
 menu: addons
 title: "Question2Answer - Add-ons - Language files"
+slug: addons-translate
 ---

 # Question2Answer Language Files

 The language files below are marked by the corresponding Question2Answer version.
-You can safely install a language file from a different version, and [update it with the missing phrases](/translate/).
+You can safely install a language file from a different version, and [update it with the missing phrases]({{ site.baseurl }}/translate/).
 To install a language, place its directory (such as `fr` or `ru`) in Q2A's `qa-lang` directory, then open the General section of the Admin panel and choose the language from the menu provided.

 ## Q2A 1.8